hackclub/hackclub/workshops/collaborative_sketch/README.md

 _**We recommend going through this workshop in Google Chrome.**_

-Here's a link to the Live Demo and the Final Code.
+Links to a live demo and the final code below.
 This workshop should take around 1 hour.

 [**Live Demo**](https://prophetorpheus.github.io/collaborative_sketch)